ct-js/docs.ctjs.rocks/docs/modding-settings-and-extensions.md

 # Adding settings to your catmod and new fields for assets

 Adding new fields allows users configure your mods from inside ct.IDE, on a 'Settings' tab of your mod.
 You can have any number of fields and use them inside your main code or injections.
-Additionally, any extension fields defined for types and other assets will be available during the game in events and injections.
+Additionally, any extension fields defined for templates and other assets will be available during the game in events and injections.
 This adds flexibility both for you and your users.

 ## Adding settings